python-20/video-downloader/CONTRIBUTING.md

 ## Pull Requests and Merging

 Feature branches will be merged into the default branch /trunk (master).
-2 Approvals is required for any merging.
+2 Approvals are required for any merging.
 Reviewers please pull and run the code and make sure it is working before approving.

 [Ensure that your commits & Pull Requests have meaningful messages and descriptions](https://chris.beams.io/posts/git-commit/), like:
 ```